 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-Furthermore, regular brushing can prevent yucky dog breath, which can be caused by a build up of bacteria in the mouth.
-Brushing your dog’s teeth regularly is an important part of your dog’s dental care.
+Furthermore, regular brushing can prevent yucky dog breath, which can be caused by a build-up of bacteria in the mouth.
+Caring for your dog’s mouth is an important part of your dog’s dental care.

-When should you start brushing your dog’s teeth
+When should you start improving your dog’s dental hygiene?

-If your dog is very prone to tartar build up, then brush her teeth daily.
-Otherwise a weekly brush will keep her mouth healthy.
+If your dog is very prone to tartar build-up, then brush their teeth daily.
+Otherwise, a weekly brush will keep their mouth healthy.

 Choosing your dog’s toothbrush

-Use a dog-specific toothbrush, which are smaller and have softer bristles than toothbrushes for people.
-Dog toothbrushes that fit over your finger are also an option, as are various sponges and pads that clean your dog’s teeth.
-Alternatively, you can wrap gauze around your finger and rub your dog’s teeth.
-The best way to brush your dog’s teeth is to use a canine dog toothbrush and canine dog toothpaste.
-You can buy these at most pet stores.
+Use a dog-specific toothbrush, which is smaller and has softer bristles than toothbrushes for humans.
+I have a dog toothbrush that fits over my finger, which. has worked great for me.
+Various sponges and pads are also a good option.
+Alternatively, you can wrap gauze around your finger and rub your their teeth.
+However, the best way to brush their teeth is to use a canine dog toothbrush and canine pet toothpaste which you can buy at most pet stores.

 Is human toothpaste bad for dogs?